 Let’s talk a bit about yourself.
 What’s your background?

-I was born in a small, traditional family in Ukraine.
-When I was two years old, we moved to Russia.
+I was born into a small, traditional family in Ukraine.
 As a child, I enjoyed multiple forms of Art.
-I attended a Russian Ballet school, and additionally, I always enjoyed studying artists and their history in school.
+I attended a Ballet school, and additionally, I always enjoyed studying artists and their histories in school.
 Later on, I understood that Art could be an interesting way to convey important moral messages to society.

 No one enjoys being told what to do.
 It’s more comfortable for people to individually perceive these messages through different Art forms to understand and make a choice to create a better world.
 For example, a dancer performing on a trash hill symbolizes how the Earth can be beautiful, but we are limiting its potential by mindlessly polluting it.